izadiegizabal/kwee/README.md

 An interesting feature is what we've called the **Kwee Index**.
 This rating is available for every user (business and candidate) and it's calculated based on different factors.
 These include the *reviews* they've received, by companies they've worked on or by employees they've had, and other aspecs like *how complete* their profile is.
 The score could be useful to asses in a glance how strong or enjoyable a candidate or company might be, to have a fast and somewhat reliable first impression.

-The project can be explored at https://kwee.ovh (if it's still up).
+The project can be explored at https://kwee.ovh (if it's still up 😅).
 Otherwise, you can find below the demo video (in Spanish):

 [![Demo Video](https://i.imgur.com/mSzf9Sw.png)](https://www.youtube.com/watch?v=984p5dA-CgM)
 *Demo Video of the whole project (in Spanish)*